-New studies are showing that the pandemic, as well as the physical distancing measures put in place to curb its spread, are impacting our mental health.
-According to one survey by the Canadian Association of Mental Health, over 25 percent of people have experienced moderate to severe anxiety during the pandemic, and young people had a higher chance of exhibiting these challenges.
+Studies show that the pandemic, as well as the physical distancing measures put in place to curb its spread, have impacted our mental health.
+According to one survey by the Canadian Association of Mental Health, over 25 percent of people have experienced moderate to severe anxiety during the pandemic, and young people had a higher chance of facing these challenges.

-One of the reasons why our mental health is suffering is that quarantining has forced us to stay inside for larger periods of time.
-Because of this we are not able to spend as much time outside doing the things we formerly relied on to get through the day.
+One of the reasons why our mental health is suffering is that we have been staying inside for larger periods of time and we are not spending as much time outside doing the things we formerly relied on to get through the day.

-With the weather warming up and physical distancing restrictions slowly easing in BC, our options for doing things (both inside and outside our houses) is increasing.
-That is why I have come up with a list of facts and tips you can work towards beating those quarantine blues and improve the health of both yourself and those around you!
+With the transition to another new normal and more opportunities to spend time outdoors and with others, I’ve come up with a list of facts and tips to help you work towards beating those blues and improve the health of both yourself and those around you!

-3 things you can start doing right now to beat the COVID blues
+3 things you can start doing right now to beat the blues

 1. Bring the outside, inside

 One of the most important aspects of being outside is all the nature you are surrounded by.
 When you go outside you immediately become surrounded with the feeling of fresh air and the abundance of living things.

 Being in nature has turned out to be more effective than most people realize.
 People who spend a large amount of time in nature have proven to experience less stress and tend to be in better moods than people who spend more time indoors.
 Being in nature has also been proven to increase peoples concentration levels which is important, especially if we are spending large amounts of time looking at computer screens.

 While we can’t completely recreate these things at home, there are ways to bring the outside world inside.